YunoHost/CI_package_check/README.md

 ```

 The config file must be adapted according to the remote machines used.
-For each architecture to be tested in SSH, you must replace `Instance = LOCAL` by `Instance = SSH` and enter the SSH connection information.
+For each architecture to be tested in SSH, you must replace `Instance=LOCAL` by `Instance=SSH` and enter the SSH connection information.